system76/docs/_articles/system76-driver.md

 ### Install System76 Driver on Other OSes

+This section explains how to install the <u>System76 Driver</u> on Arch and Fedora.

+The System76 QA and Engineering do not test other OSes on our hardare.
+This section is provided for informational purposes only.

+System76 encourages users to take ownership of their machines and install whatever software or operating systems they prefer.
+However, System76 does not guarantee the success or quality of experience when installing other OSes.

+The contents of this support article are the **total extent of support and troubleshooting that System76 can provide for other OSe.** Any troubleshooting or other OSes support questions not covered in this article are outside the scope of System76 and should be referred to that Operating System support forums.

 #### Arch

 First let's install some packages needed for the build process of the <u>System76 Firmware Daemon</u> and the <u>System76 Driver</u>: